Yeo International – Globally Inspiring People To Lead Optimal Lives

 Cultivate a balanced Attitude towards life, by seeing both sides of an event

-Rest for 7 to 8 hours every day
+Rest for 7.5 or 9 hours every day

 Ensure that you are getting the necessary Nutrition from your diet by including more fruits and vegetables

 Supplement your diet to fill in the nutritional gap

 By following this simple mantra, you will be able to optimal health which is key to an optimal life. 🙂

 P:S If you find this post helpful, please share it with your friends, family members or anyone who might benefit from it.